 All ground floor.
 Three bedrooms: 2 x king, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Shower room with basin and WC.
 Sitting room with wood burner.
 Dining room.
 Kitchen.
 Utility room.

 Oil central heating and wood burner.
 Electric cooker and hob, microwave, fridge, freezer, washer dryer, dishwasher, TV with Freeview, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen inc. in rent.
 Off road parking for three cars.
 Garden and patio with garden furniture and BBQ.
+Games room with full size table tennis table.
 Sorry, no pets and no smoking.
 Pub 10 mins walk.
-Sea 3 miles Note: Parents should be aware of the garden water features, the stream at the foot of the garden and another stream to one side of the garden with an open bridge.
+Sea 3 miles.
+Note: Parents should be aware of the garden water features, the stream at the foot of the garden and another stream to one side of the garden with an open bridge.
 Children must be supervised at all times.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.